 IGF-1 stimulates the activity of the 5-AR enzyme (R) and some studies actually show that testosterone to DHT conversion in the skin (beard area) is IGF-1 dependent.
 Time to boost that IGF-1!

-IGF-1 is an anabolic growth factor synthesized by the liver and boosts muscle growth and reducing body fat.
+IGF-1 is an anabolic growth factor synthesized by the liver and boosts muscle growth and reduces body fat.

 Nicotinamide adenine dinucleotide phosphate (NADPH) is a co-factor used in anabolic reactions as well as for the 5-AR enzyme.
-Potentially, the more NADPH there is, the faster 5-AR can convert T to DHT (R).
+Potentially, the more NADPH there is, the faster 5-AR can lead to a DHT increase (R).

-Vitamin B1 work through the pentose phosphate pathway to increase the production of NADPH.
+Vitamin B1 and B6 work through the pentose phosphate pathway to increase the production of NADPH.
 More NADPH –> more DHT formation.
 You can read more on vitamin B1 here…

-So theoretically, vitamin B1 and B3 can increase DHT by increase NADPH levels, the cofactor for 5-AR.
+So theoretically, vitamin B1 and B3 can increase DHT by increasing NADPH levels, the cofactor for 5-AR.

 #3 Raw milk

-Raw milk contains a host of different hormones, including 5-alpha reduced steroids, so drinking milk can increase DHT levels (R).
+Raw milk contains a host of different hormones, including 5-alpha-reduced steroids, so drinking milk can lead to higher levels of DHT (R).

 Morphine increases 5-alpha reductase mRNA, however, it also increases aromatase mRNA in the brain and gonads (R, R).
 Even if you get a boost in DHT, you’d most likely also get a boost in estrogen.
 Plus, morphine is an opioid agonist and opioids lower testosterone production.
 This is not something I’d use to boost DHT.

 But if you’re still game for it you can try poppy seeds as it contains natural morphine and codeine.
-100g poppy seeds equals 0.5mg-20mg of morphine (R).
+100g poppy seeds equal 0.5mg-20mg of morphine (R).

-Glycine, a very important non-essential amino acid, are shown to increase 5-AR in the brain leading increased conversion from progesterone to allopregnanolone.
+Glycine, a very important non-essential amino acid, is shown to increase 5-AR in the brain leading to increased conversion from progesterone to allopregnanolone.
 You can read more on glycine here.

-So glycine are more likely to boost brain alpha reduced steroids through 5-alpha reductase type 1, instead of DHT through 5-AR type 2.
+So glycine is more likely to boost brain alpha-reduced steroids through 5-alpha reductase type 1, instead of DHT through 5-AR type 2.
 People with anxiety or PFS might benefit a lot from taking a few teaspoons of glycine per day.